frozen-signal/Apple_IIe_MMU_IOU/CUSTOM/RAS_HOLD_TIME/readme.md

 This can be used with Lattice FPGAs that support the OSCJ primitive.

 #### Specifications
-An implementation need to delay the PRAS_N signal by at least 60 ns and return the delayed signal with RAS_N.
+An implementation need to delay the PRAS_N signal by at least 60ns (~80ns seems to be the max) and return the delayed signal with RAS_N.